 Read our guide for childcare providers, which gives information about how you can make your childcare setting inclusive and accessible for children with SEND.
-This guide was written by Unique Kidz and commissioned by Family and Childcare Trust.
+This guide was written by Unique Kidz and commissioned by Coram Family and Childcare.

-Childcare guides for parents by Family and Childcare Trust
+Childcare guides for parents by Coram Family and Childcare

 We have developed a number of guides that you can share with parents to help them find, choose and fund childcare.